Laxford

 Laxford is a remote area in the far Northwest Highlands of Scotland around the River Laxford which runs northwest from Loch Stack to Laxford Bay.
-This bay is an inlet of Loch Laxford, a sea loch and Special Area of Conservation.
+This bay is an inlet of Loch Laxford, a sea loch and a Special Area of Conservation.
 The river is well known for its salmon fly fishing, indeed the name "Laxford" derives from the Norse for "salmon fjord".
 The area is important geologically, being a region of shear in the Moine Thrust.
 A road bridge, Laxford Bridge, crosses the river adjacent to the A838 and A894 roads, the road junction making the spot well known to tourists.
 Laxford is in Sutherland, in the Highland council area of Scotland; Scourie, 12 km away, is the nearest village.
 The area forms part of the North West Sutherland National Scenic Area, one of 40 such areas in Scotland, which are defined so as to identify areas of exceptional scenery and to ensure its protection by restricting certain forms of development.